JetBrains/teamcity-documentation/topics/customizing-notification-templates.md

 ### TeamCity Notification Properties

-The following [properties](server-startup-properties.md) can be useful to customize the notifications behavior:
+The following [properties](server-startup-properties.md) can be useful to customize the notifications' behavior:

 * `teamcity.notification.template.update.interval` — how often the templates are reread by the system (integer, in seconds, default 60)
 * `teamcity.notification.includeDebugInfo` — include debugging information into the message in case of template processing errors (boolean, default false)